skgdraws/skgdraws/README.md

 - 👋 Hi, I’m @skgdraws
 - 👀 I’m interested in Game Development and Computer Science
-- 🌱 I’m currently learning how to code correctly and
+- 🌱 I’m currently learning how to code correctly and Animate!
 - 📫 How to reach me: SKG_Art#6920(Discord) @skygame_art (instagram)

 <!---